-The close of business on November 25, 1997, has been fixed as the record date for the determination of stockholders entitled to vote at the Annual Meeting of Stockholders.
-As of the record date, there were outstanding and entitled to be voted at such meeting 441,296,647 shares of common stock.
+The close of business on November 27, 2001, has been fixed as the record date for the determination of stockholders entitled to vote at the Annual Meeting of Stockholders.
+As of the record date, there were outstanding and entitled to be voted at such meeting 420,636,930 shares of common stock.
 The holders of the common stock will be entitled to one vote for each share of common stock held of record on the record date.

-A copy of the Company's Annual Report to Stockholders for the fiscal year ended September 30, 1997 accompanies this proxy statement.
+A copy of the Company's Annual Report to Stockholders for the fiscal year ended September 30, 2001 accompanies this proxy statement.

-The solicitation of this proxy is made by the Board of Directors of the Company.
+This proxy is solicited by the Board of Directors of the Company.
 The solicitation will be by mail and the expense thereof will be paid by the Company.
-The Company has retained Georgeson & Company, Inc. to assist in the solicitation of proxies at an estimated cost of \$12,000 plus expenses.
-In addition, solicitation of proxies may be made by telephone or telegram by directors, officers or regular employees of the Company.
+The Company has retained Georgeson & Company, Inc. to assist in the solicitation of proxies at an estimated cost of \$13,000 plus expenses.
+In addition, solicitation of proxies may be made by telephone or telegram by Directors, officers or regular employees of the Company.